nossidge/poefy/README.md

     $ poefy whitman sonnet -x'^[A-Z]'
     $ poefy whitman sonnet -x'^[^e]*$'

-If the string is a hash, the key will be used to match the line number.
-As with the `syllable` string, this will be parsed as YAML, but here we are more concerned about string substition messing up the regex.
+If the string is a hash, you can use the same key types as with `syllable` string.
+Again, it will be parsed as YAML, but here we are more concerned about string substitution messing up the regex.
 So you have to use `: ` as the key identifier.
 Also, you must put the regex inside `'single'` or `"double"` quotes.

 Example, to ensure the first line always starts with capitalisation: